What is a gravity roller conveyor and how does it work?

 - “Rollers set low” (see graphic).
 The standard configuration of these conveyors is “Rollers set high” where the top of the roller is above the side of the conveyor frames.
 This is to accommodate products that extend over the sides of the conveyor.

 - Guide rails — Adjustable channel guide rails, fixed angle and channel guide rails

 - See the “Downloads” tab on this page for catalogs and more information

 Skatewheel Gravity Conveyor

-Skatewheel Gravity conveyor systems are just like gravity roller conveyors, except the rollers are “skatewheel” style rollers mounted on axles.
-This helps convey items with a flat bottom smoothly.
-They are generally more economical that gravity roller conveyors, but can handle lower load.
-Hence skatewheel Gravity conveyor components are available with steel or aluminum frames in many lengths and widths.
+Skatewheel gravity conveyor systems are just like a gravity roller table, except the rollers are “skatewheel” style rollers mounted on axles.
+This helps convey flat-bottomed items smoothly.
+They are generally more economical that gravity roller conveyors, but handle lower loads.
+As a result, skatewheel gravity conveyor components are available with steel or aluminum frames in many lengths and widths.

 Gravity Conveyor Safety

-- Never stand on or near gravity conveyors.
-Because of the low friction bearings, you will fall and may suffer serious injury
+- Never stand on or near gravity conveyor Because of the low-friction bearings, you will fall and may suffer serious injury.